 - don't provide boringly professional data-sheets.

-- If you want more range, directionality, specificity read on.
+If you want more range, directionality, or specificity read on.

 The Meshtastic system is designed to be simple and intuitive to use.
 However, its LoRa radios rely on point to point communications, unit to unit, aerial to aerial; quite different to the near ubiquitous radio coverage of today's cellphone & wi-fi connections.